kogosoftwarellc/open-api/README.md

 You can directly control what middleware `express-openapi` adds to your express app by using the following vendor extension properties.
 These properties are scoped, so if you use one as a root property of your API Document, all paths and operations will be affected.
-Similarly if you just want to disable middleware for an operation, you can use these properties in said operation's apiDoc.
+Similarly if you just want to configure middleware for an operation, you can use these properties in said operation's apiDoc.
 See full examples in the [./test/sample-projects/]( https://github.com/kogosoftwarellc/express-openapi/tree/master/test/sample-projects) directory.

 ### Supported vendor extensions

+* `'x-express-openapi-additional-middleware': [myMiddleware]` - Adds the provided middleware _after_ defaults, coercion, and validation middleware (added by `express-openapi`) but _before_ middleware defined in operations.
+This property inherits from all previous properties.
 * `'x-express-openapi-disable-middleware': true` - Disables all middleware.
 * `'x-express-openapi-disable-coercion-middleware': true` - Disables coercion middleware.
 * `'x-express-openapi-disable-defaults-middleware': true` - Disables